Are Carpet Tiles the Right Choice for Your Next Design Project?

 You should keep in mind, though, the further you stray from the standard options, the less you benefit from the upsides to modularity.
 For example, while it’s possible to choose from diverse shapes and apply custom designs to your carpet tiles, doing so might increase the price and make for a more complex and time-consuming installation process.

 There are a few other disadvantages to carpet tiles you should keep in mind.
-For one, even when installed flawlessly, you will always be able to see the seams between them.
+For one, even when installed flawlessly, you'll always be able to see the seams between them.
 While new technologies have been able to reduce the appearance of seams, if your objective is the look and feel of a single piece of flooring, carpet tiles may not be the right choice.

 Further, while you can nearly match the quality of wall-to-wall carpeting with carpet tiles, you generally can't get the extra plush underfoot feeling that you can with certain wall-to-wall carpets.
 For most projects, though, designers and architects feel the pros outweigh the cons.